 Success Ratio of Proposals

-There is very little that can be done after you get such an email because the reason is very clear why the account was suspended but this happened with him because he submitted almost the same proposals to all the clients is spamming.
+There is very little that one can do after you get such an email.
+The reason why the account is suspended is obvious.
+It happened to my friend because he submitted almost the same proposals to all the clients.

-I remember my Elance account was limited and required a verification in 2008ish time when my brother got started in Elance.
-We both used to work from our home which meant we had same IPs / ISP and have a very similar expertise of vBulletin back then.
-Once we both had our accounts verified, it was all good.
+I remember my Elance account was limited once.
+It required verification in 2008ish time when my brother also started with Elance.
+We both used to work from our home which meant we had same IPs / ISP.
+Have very similar expertise of vBulletin and our surname also matches.
+So we both have to get our accounts verified.
+It was all good then.